Do you ever wonder what a business owner or manager should be spending their time on?

 It ISN'T about puffing yourself up or making you look good as the 'boss'.

 The whole purpose of the inspection is to:

 The fact that you might also catch someone doing something wrong is almost beside the point.

-In fact, I can tell you from personal experience that an executive who goes looking constantly for wrongdoing often causes more of it to go on.
+In fact, I can tell you from personal experience that a business owner or manager who goes looking constantly for wrongdoing often causes more of it to go on.

 You have to be able to see and expect goodness to find any!

 The first thing a business owner or manager ought to do before embarking on an inspection is to understand the purpose of each area of the business.